Blue wine

 Blue wine is fermented from a combination of red grapes and white grapes, with pigments and sweeteners added.
-Producers of blue wine claim that the whole producing process only contains raw material derived from plants.
+Producers of blue wine claim that the production process only incorporates raw material derived from plants.
 However, researchers have found that the blue color in some blue wines comes from synthetic food coloring.
 Blue wine's mild, sweet taste makes it best suited to the role of an aperitif or cocktail when dining.
 Blue wine is named for its electric blue color.
 Its creators were inspired by the marketing theory in Blue Ocean Strategy.

 History

 The first blue wine in the world was produced by a Spanish company called Gïk in 2016.
 This wine is now sold in 25 countries around the world.

 They worked with chemical engineering researchers at University of the Basque Country to develop a product with a distinctive color while maintaining taste.
 They targeted customers unfamiliar with traditional wine manufacture with their unconventional product.
 Gïk's creators marketed their product as innovatively shaking up the traditional wine industry, and maintained this image with stunts like suggesting alt music playlists as pairings on the label.